Climate change in Australia: Activism

 Climate change protests have taken place in Australia during the 21st century.In 2005, with support from Uniting Church and Catholic Earthcare, the Australian Conservation Foundation and the National Council of Churches Australia produced a brochure, Changing Climate, Changing Creation, which was distributed to churches across the country to call for action on climate change.

 Rising Tide held environmental direct action protests in February 2007, where more than 100 small and medium-sized craft, including swimmers and people on surfboards, gathered in Newcastle harbour.
 Young people from the Real Action On Climate Change shut down two coal-fired power stations in September 2007.
 A 2009 "Walk Against Warming" drew 40,000 participants in Melbourne.

 The Say Yes demonstrations took place on 5 June 2011, in which 45,000 people demonstrated in every major city nationwide in support of carbon pricing policies.
 Thousands of Australian children took part in school strikes for climate in 2018 and 2019.
 The September 2019 climate strikes attracted an estimated 180,000 to 300,000 participants across eight Australian capital cities and 140 urban centres, making it one of the largest protests in the country's history and one of the largest climate protests globally.
 Approximately 2,500 businesses also took part.

 The response to the 2019–20 Australian bushfire season sparked protests in Sydney, Canberra, Melbourne, Victoria, Brisbane, Hobart, and outside the Australian High Commission in London.
-Prime Minister Scott Morrison was criticized for climate denial in the wake of the bushfires.
+Prime Minister Scott Morrison was criticised for climate denial in the wake of the bushfires.
 Extinction Rebellion held rallies in London, Berlin, Madrid, Copenhagen and Stockholm calling for stronger climate action.
 Direct action group Blockade Australia began disruptive activism in 2021 and 2022.
+In 2023 another Rising Tide water blockade was held in Newcastle during which 3000 people took part and 109 were arrested.
+In line with its strategy of using mass mobilizations to bring more people into action Rising Tide held another blockade in 2024, which attracted 7000 participants.
+Despite the introduction of tougher penalties in New South Wales for such activity the majority of those facing court received dismissals with no conviction with magistrates acknowledging the protesters as "valuable contributors to society" and commending their "muscular good character.